 Today’s NYT Connections hints

-One-sentence, spoiler-light nudges for each group.
+One-line, spoiler-light nudges for each group.

 Today’s NYT Connections group titles

-- 🟡 Yellow: GRANOLA INGREDIENTS
+- 🟡 Yellow: POTENTIALLY EXPLOSIVE THINGS

-- 🟢 Green: PAYMENT METHODS
+- 🟢 Green: DOUBLE VOWELS

-- 🔵 Blue: AMEX CARD TYPES
+- 🔵 Blue: MADE WITH POTATOES

 What are today’s NYT Connections answers?